ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 		sudo port install py35-pip

 	Next, we can install ProjectQ with the high performance simulator written in C++.
-Therefore, we first need to install a suitable compiler with support for **C++11**, OpenMP, and instrinsics.
+First, we will need to install a suitable compiler with support for **C++11**, OpenMP, and instrinsics.
 The best option is to install clang 3.9 also using macports (note: gcc installed via macports does not work)

 	.. code-block:: bash